How to Market an Event: 75 Ideas to Promote an Event

 The first listing contains a meta description, a manually defined HTML attribute, around 155 characters long, that provides a short description of a page’s content.
 The other does not, and the text that appears there is automatically pulled from the page’s text.

-Although meta descriptions do not directly affect your ranking, they can and do affect how many people click (or don’t click) your result in any given search engine result page (SERP).
+Although meta descriptions do not directly affect your ranking, they can and do affect how many people click (or don’t click) your result on any given search engine result page (SERP).
 Additionally, if you write misleading meta descriptions that promise something, but your page delivers another, your bounce rate will go up.
 Both of these factors can harm your spot in the SERPs, which means that meta descriptions have an indirect impact on your site’s SEO.
+It’s a good idea to create and implement an appropriate meta description when promoting events online.
 Check out this Moz article to learn more about implementing meta descriptions.

 41. Eliminate 404 errors.
 A “404 not found” isn’t just irritating to users: it’s potentially harmful to your SEO.
 In small quantities, mistyped or temporarily bad links won’t impact your site’s ranking, but lots of 404s can affect user behavior, and thus harm your spot in the SERPs.
 Review your crawl errors page in Webmaster Tools to find 404s and 301 redirect them to new pages where appropriate.